yogsototh/bump-version/README.md

 Increment your version using this command line tool.

+It follows the SemVer conventions.
+See <http://semver.org>.

-It depends only `zsh` so should be really portable.
+It depends only `zsh` so should be really portable but also quite slow if you need to bump thousands versions per seconds.

+In the future I might create a fast binary executable.

 ## Install